privacyguides/privacyguides.org/docs/vpn.md

 #### :material-check:{ .pg-green } Open-Source Clients

-As of February 2020 [IVPN applications are now open-source](https://www.ivpn.net/blog/ivpn-applications-are-now-open-source).
+As of February 2020 [IVPN applications are now open source](https://www.ivpn.net/blog/ivpn-applications-are-now-open-source).
 Source code can be obtained from their [GitHub organization](https://github.com/ivpn).

 #### :material-check:{ .pg-green } Accepts Cash and Monero